zunairanureen/California-House-Prediction/README.md

 - **Households**: The number of households in the district.
 - **Geographic Features**: Features such as proximity to the ocean and average household income.

-The dataset is available through the [California housing dataset](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.fetch_california_housing.html) from the Scikit-Learn library.

 ## Methodology